ljfranklin/static-html-seed/README.md

+# static-html-seed

-# static-html-seed — a seed project for static html projects using SASS+Bootstrap
+A seed project for static html projects using SASS+Bootstrap

 ## Getting Started